 After-school violin, viola, and cello instruction for beginning and intermediate string students

-Our highly experienced teachers work to help students develop a joy and love for music through string education and performance.
+Our highly experienced teachers work to help students develop a joy and love of music through string education and performance.
 This program is a wonderful opportunity for children interested in music to begin playing violin, viola, or cello in a supportive, engaging musical environment.
-Parents are urged to support and encourage the students in daily practice.
+Parents are strongly urged to support and encourage the students in daily practice.

 Aspen Elementary School

 - Class starts October 7

 - Wednesdays, 2:10-3:40 PM